mkobaly/esdeploy/readme.md

 ## deploy
 Will deploy your scripts to ElasticSearch and list out changes applied

-### Parameters
-- url: Url of Elastic Search server.
-Should be in format of http://[server]:port.
-(Required)

-- folder (f): Location of scripts.
-If not supplied then the current executing folder will be used (Optional)

-- silent (s): Don't prompt for confirmation of deploying changes.

 ```
 $ esdeploy deploy --help
 usage: esdeploy deploy [<flags>] <url>